Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

     </activity>
     ```

-2. Set your activity's `launchMode` to `singleTop`, this must be done in order for OAuth or IAP redirect to work.
+2. Set your activity's `launchMode` to `singleTop`.
+This is necessary because, when handling OAuth or IAP redirects, the Android system delivers the redirect intent to your activity.
+Using `singleTop` ensures that if your activity is already running at the top of the stack, a new instance is not created; instead, the existing instance receives the intent via `onNewIntent`.
+This allows your app to properly process authentication results without launching duplicate activities.
     ```xml
     <activity
         android:name="<Your-App-Activity-Name>"
         android:exported="true"
-        android:launchMode="singleTop"                  <--- This is important
+        android:launchMode="singleTop"                         <-------
         android:theme="@style/Theme.AuthenticationApp">
     <intent-filter>
         <action android:name="android.intent.action.MAIN" />